 Maybe you’re 65, and starting a freelance marketing shop.

-Or you’re 43 and and you want to build your first iPhone app.
+Or you’re 43, and you want to teach your first online course.

 You might feel that the world, your circumstances, and your past are all staring you in the face, mocking you.
 Telling you it’s no use, might as well throw it in.

 Truth is, every person and company in this world wants you to rescue them.
 They’re just waiting, hoping you, or your product, or your service, is the hero that finally solves their problem or fulfills their desire.
 They hope you’re the hero they’ve been waiting for all this time.

 You may not feel it, and they certainly won’t tell you, but it’s true.